solana-labs/ecosystem/projects/synthetify.md

 ---
-slug: synthetify
+slug: "synthetify"
-date: 2021-03-22
+date: "2021-03-22"
-title: Synthetify
+title: "Synthetify"
-logline: Synthetify is a decentralized protocol allowing for creation and exchange of synthetic assets without the need of a counterparty.
+logline: "Synthetify is a decentralized protocol allowing for creation and exchange of synthetic assets without the need of a counterparty."
 cta: https://github.com/Synthetify
 logo: /img/synthetify.svg
 category: DeFi